Skip to content ↓

 Our Safeguarding team consists of:

-Designated Safeguarding Lead: Jane Bennett
+Designated Safeguarding Lead: Steve Lung

-Deputy Safeguarding Lead: Leanne Gregory
+Deputy Designated Safeguarding Lead: Kerrie Burnell

 Safeguarding Governor: Ann Parkinson